FAQs

 What is this project?

-The City has purchased and will be redeveloping several properties on the 1300-block of Shoppers Row into purpose-built rental housing with a variety of unit types (studio apartments to 3-bedroom units), with commercial, retail and civic uses on the ground level that will invigorate and animate Shoppers Row and 13th Avenue.
+The City has purchased and will be redeveloping several properties on the 1300-block of Shoppers Row into purpose-built rental housing with a variety of unit types (studio apartments to 3-bedroom units, with 10% being affordable housing), with commercial, retail and civic uses on the ground level that will invigorate and animate Shoppers Row and 13th Avenue.

 The primary focus of this project is to advance Campbell River’s downtown revitalization.
-It will also address Campbell River’s less than 1% vacancy rate through the addition of around 200 middle-income rental units and improve the sense of safety along Shoppers Row.
+It will also address Campbell River’s less than 1% vacancy rate through the addition of up to 200 middle-income rental units and affordable rental units and improve the sense of safety along Shoppers Row.

 How is the City continuing to support Laichwiltach Family Life Society?